-A - Menu Bar - Contains a range of menus for performing tasks within the Android Studio environment.

-B - Toolbar - A selection of shortcuts to frequently performed actions.
-The toolbar buttons provide quicker access to a select group of menu bar actions.
+- A Menu Bar Contains a range of menus for performing tasks within the Android Studio environment. - B Toolbar A selection of shortcuts to frequently performed actions.
+The toolbar buttons provide quick access to a select group of menu bar actions.
 The toolbar can be customized by right-clicking on the bar and selecting the Customize Menus and Toolbars... menu option.
-If the toolbar is not visible, it can be displayed using the View -> Appearance -> Toolbar menu option.

-C - Navigation Bar - The navigation bar provides a convenient way to move around the files and folders that make up the project.
+If the toolbar is not visible, it can be displayed using the View -> Appearance -> Toolbar menu option. - C Navigation Bar The navigation bar provides a convenient way to move around the files and folders that make up the project.
 Clicking on an element in the navigation bar will drop down a menu listing the sub-folders and files at that location ready for selection.
 Similarly, clicking on a class name displays a menu listing methods contained within that class.
 Select a method from the list to be taken to the corresponding location within the code editor.
-Hide and display this bar using the View -> Appearance -> Navigation Bar menu option.

-D - Editor Window - The editor window displays the content of the file on which the developer is currently working.
-What gets displayed in this location, however, is subject to context.
-When editing code, for example, the code editor will appear.
-When working on a user interface layout file, on the other hand, the user interface Layout Editor tool will appear.
-When multiple files are open, each file is represented by a tab located along the top edge of the editor as shown in Figure 6-4.
+Hide and display this bar using the View -> Appearance -> Navigation Bar menu option. - D Editor Window The editor window displays the content of the file on which the developer is currently working.
+When multiple files are open, each file is represented by a tab located along the top edge of the editor as shown in Figure 6-4: